kyma-project/kyma/docs/application-connector/02-01-application-connector.md

 ## Application Connectivity Validator

 The Application Connectivity Validator verifies the subject of the client certificate.
-It is deployed per Application and it proxies requests to the Application Registry and the Event Service.
+It is deployed per Application and it proxies requests to the Application Registry and the Event Publisher.

 ## Connector Service